speiser10/Component-wise-censoring-paper/README.md

 This section contains some useful guidance for conducting a simulation study for new scenarios.

-The some parameters that may be adjusted include:
+Some parameters that may be adjusted include:
 * n: the sample size of the clinical trial
 * beta_right: the coefficient for the treatment indicator for the right censored outcome
 * beta_int: the coefficient for the treatment indicator for the interval censored outcome